yarian/brewerydb/README.md

 # BreweryDB API Python Wrapper

-This is a simple wrapper around the BreweryDB API packaged as a Python class.
+This is a simple wrapper around the BreweryDB API packaged as a Python module.

 * Wraps all GET requests found in the [API documentation](http://www.brewerydb.com/api/documentation) as of 10/25/2012.
 * You will need to [register for an API key](http://www.brewerydb.com/api/register).